 11+ files4715.5%

-The most common result is zero detected font files (62.0%), which aligns with the 34.3% using no custom fonts plus sites where fonts are loaded through mechanisms our scanner could not detect (such as JavaScript-injected stylesheets or iframe-embedded content).
+The most common result is zero detected font files (62.0 percent), which aligns with the 34.3 percent using no custom fonts plus sites where fonts load through mechanisms our scanner could not detect, such as JavaScript-injected stylesheets or iframe-embedded content.

 Among sites that do load font files, the distribution is bimodal.
-A small group loads a reasonable 1-3 files (10.2%), while a surprisingly large 15.5% load 11 or more font files.
+A small group loads a reasonable 1 to 3 files (10.2 percent), while a surprisingly large 15.5 percent load 11 or more.
 The worst offender in our dataset loaded 113 font files on a single page.
-Sites in the 11+ category are typically loading every available weight and style of multiple font families, often because a WordPress theme or page builder enqueues fonts broadly rather than loading only what the page actually uses.
+Sites in the 11+ category typically load every available weight and style of multiple families, often because a WordPress theme or page builder enqueues fonts broadly rather than loading only what the page actually uses.

 The average across all sites is 5.9 font files.
-Among sites with at least one font file (115 sites), the average jumps to 15.5 files -- well above the recommended ceiling of 4.
+Among sites carrying at least one font file (115 sites), the average jumps to 15.5 files, well above the recommended ceiling of 4.